kcfusco/PowerStats/README.md

 # powerlifting_stats
 Calculate mean squat, bench, deadlift, and total based on user's gender and weight class.

-Based on raw (no wraps) IPF affiliated meets only.
+Based on open raw (no wraps) IPF affiliated meets only.

 Uses data from the OpenPowerlifting project, https://www.openpowerlifting.org.